DJ004/MolDynamics_gromacs/installation_gmx2024.3_WSL2.md

 .
 #### Note to self:

-- ``My laptop (ASUS ROG Strix G16, 16-Core AMD Ryzen 9 8940HX, GeForce RTX 5070 Ti) comes with CUDA compute capability = 12.0 (-DGMX_CUDA_TARGET_COMPUTE=12.0 during cmake).
+- My laptop (ASUS ROG Strix G16, 16-Core AMD Ryzen 9 8940HX, GeForce RTX 5070 Ti) comes with CUDA compute capability = 12.0 (-DGMX_CUDA_TARGET_COMPUTE=12.0 during cmake).
 This level of CUDA's compute capability most likely requires the latest CUDA (v13.x as of Nov 2025) on WSL2.
 But I can only have CUDA v11.2 installed to ensure compatibility with GCC 9.x to 11.x (latest GCC: v13.x - Nov 2025).
-An older version of GCC (9.x to 11.x) is required to install GROMACS 2024.3 due to known issues with GCC 12+, as mentioned on installation page (https://manual.gromacs.org/documentation/2024.3/install-guide/index.html).
+An older version of GCC (9.x to 11.x) is required to install GROMACS 2024.3 due to known issues with GCC 12+, as mentioned on the installation page (https://manual.gromacs.org/documentation/2024.3/install-guide/index.html).

 - In summary: Gromacs installation recommends GCC 9.x to 11.x (I've installed v9.5) -> compatible with CUDA 11.2 -> CUDA 11.2 incompatible with laptop compute capability.
 Therefore, use Gromacs 2024.3 with only CPU.